apoloval/mcp/README.md

 In case of ASCII files, the trailing EOF bytes are not copied to the target file so you can read the Basic source code as text.

+In case of binary files, the leading ID byte (`0xfe`) is automatically prepended to the target file.

 ```shell
 $ file ark.asc